JRandy77/SupervisedML/Slides/markdown/05_training_eval.md

 - **Accuracy**.
   - overall correctness; can be misleading with imbalance.
 - **Precision**.
-  - among predicted positives, how many are correct?.
+  - among predicted positives, how many are correct?
 - **Recall (Sensitivity)**.
-  - of true positives, how many were detected?.
+  - of true positives, how many were detected?
 - **F1-score**.
   - harmonic mean of precision + recall; balances both.